tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 in a tight loop and call it a benchmark.
 The real-life workload for your runtime will undoubtedly look very different.
 What percent of opcodes executed is `ADD`?
 Ten percent?
 Five percent?
 You will be limited by [Amdahl's Law][amdahl].
-That will be your upper bound on performance improvements.
+That will be your upper bound on performance improvements.[^amdahl-kind-of]

 [amdahl]: https://en.wikipedia.org/wiki/Amdahl%27s_law

+[^amdahl-kind-of]: Kind of.
+Sometimes there are hardware effects that make your
+    change that would otherwise be at most 5% faster actually significantly faster.
+For example, if you are thrashing your data cache by doing these method lookups and your inline cache implementation dramatically improves that, the neighboring code might also get faster because its data could be in cache, too.
+But you *really* need to measure these things before you make grand claims.

 **What other performance considerations might you have?**
 Consider your memory constraints.
 Perhaps you are on a system where memory is a